Prosecutor Princess

 Prosecutor Princess is a 2010 South Korean television series starring Kim So-yeon, Park Si-hoo, Han Jung-soo and Choi Song-hyun.
-It aired on SBS from March 31 to May 20, 2010, on Wednesdays and Thursdays at 21:55 for 16 episodes.
+The 16-episode series aired on SBS from March 31 to May 20, 2010, on Wednesdays and Thursdays at 21:55.

 Plot

-After Ma Hye-ri (Kim So-yeon) passes the bar exam, she discovers that her love of fashion and dislike of overtime interferes with her ability to carry out her duties as a public prosecutor.
+After Ma Hye-ri (Kim So-yeon) passes the bar exam, she discovers that her love of fashion and dislike of overtime interfere with her ability to carry out her duties as a public prosecutor.
 She faces opposition from contemptuous colleagues and exasperated superiors.
 With her career on a downward spiral, she enlists the help of mysterious attorney Seo In-woo (Park Si-hoo).